tsetan/zao-voice-assistance/README.md

 # zao-voice-assistance

-It can send emails on your behalf.
+It can send emails on your behalf.\n
-It can play music
+It can play music \n
-It can do Wikipedia searches
+It can do Wikipedia searches\n
-It is capable of opening websites like Google, Youtube, etc., in a web browser.
-It is capable of opening your code editor or IDE with a single voice command.
+It is capable of opening websites like Google, Youtube, etc., in a web browser.\n It is capable of opening your code editor or IDE with a single voice command.\n

 MODULES :
 1) pyttsx3 :